I have a confession to make….

 Marinate the tofu: tear into bite-size nuggets and place in a medium bowl.
 Pour pickle juice over and let marinate 25 minutes.

-Meanwhile, make your batter.
-Whisk together all batter ingredients, except oil.
+Meanwhile, make your breading.
+Whisk together all breading ingredients, except oil.

 Meanwhile, make your honey mustard.
 Stir together all ingredients, taste & adjust seasonings, then refrigerate until ready to serve.